CFRB: Early years

 CFRB first signed on the air on February 19, 1927.
 It is not Toronto's very first radio station, but it is the city's oldest English-language broadcaster still operating today.
 (CJBC, which now operates in French, was founded in 1925.)
 It was founded by the Rogers Vacuum Tube Company.
 The station was used to promote Edward S. Rogers Sr.'s invention of a batteryless radio receiver that could be operated using alternating current and therefore did not need the cumbersome battery that had previously been required.
 The station itself was a demonstration of Rogers' application of his invention to radio transmitters as well as receivers, a development that allowed for a signal that reproduced voices and music more clearly.
 The new type of transmitter also made CFRB the world's first all-electric radio station.
 The letters "RB" in the station's callsign stand for "Rogers' Batteryless".

 The station began transmitting on an experimental basis in January 1927 as 9RB, before being converted to commercial operation a few weeks later, as CFRB.
 Those call letters have been used continuously since then.
 On February 19, the inaugural broadcast was a live symphony orchestra concert conducted by Jack Arthur.
-During its first years, CFRB leased time to two phantom stations: CNRX, owned by Canadian National Railways and providing programs of Canada's first radio network, and CPRY, owned by the CNR's rival, the Canadian Pacific Railway.
+During its first years, CFRB leased time to two phantom stations: CNRX, owned by Canadian National Railways and providing programs of Canada's first radio network, and its rival Canadian Pacific Radio's CPRY, owned by the Canadian Pacific Railway.
 The CNR's network was discontinued in 1933, with many of its assets eventually passing to the Canadian Broadcasting Corporation (CBC), and the CPR's radio service was discontinued in 1935.

 CFRB's first studios were in a mansion on Jarvis Street north of Wellesley Street, built by the family of Hart Massey.
 In 1929, the station moved to purpose-built studios at 37 Bloor Street West.
 In the same year, the station became a network affiliate of the Columbia Broadcasting System.

 In 1932, CFRB began airing the General Motors Hockey Broadcast, which had originated on the CNR's network.
 This program eventually became Hockey Night in Canada, and continued to be aired by CFRB for many years, despite also airing on the CBC's flagship station CBL, and continues to this day on CBC Television and Rogers Sportsnet.

 From the 1930s to the 1950s, CFRB was the radio broadcaster for the Toronto Santa Claus Parade.

 In 1937, CFRB began to simulcast on shortwave station CFRX at 6070 kHz.

 Following the sudden death of Edward S. Rogers Sr. in 1939, Rogers Majestic Corporation Limited was sold in 1941 and became Standard Radio Limited.
 In turn, the company was acquired by Argus Corporation in 1946.

 On November 1, 1946, Wally Crouter joined CFRB.
 He eventually became its morning drive time host, a position he would hold until his retirement on November 1, 1996, after exactly fifty years at the station.